jensenemi/cse15l-lab-reports/lab1.md

 ```
 ssh cs15lsp23zz@ieng6.ucsd.edu
 ```
-and replacing zz with your letters, a message may pop up in the terminal that mentions the authenticity of host...and asks "Are you sure you want to continue connecting (yes/no/[fingerprint])?"
+in the terminal and replacing zz with your letters, a message may pop up in the terminal that mentions the authenticity of host...and asks "Are you sure you want to continue connecting (yes/no/[fingerprint])?"
 Type yes into the terminal and press enter.
 It will then ask for your password.

 **NOTE:** When typing in your password, no letters will show up on the screen.
 Just know that it is being typed into the terminal, it just isn't being displayed on the screen.